poojanV55/covidTestmanagementSystem/README.md

 3: After starting the thelocalhost server from xamp.

-4: create a database with ctm name and Import the sql file that is attached with the file.
+4: create a database with ctm name and Import the sql file that is attached with the file.(File name is : ctm sql database).

 4: Now you can run the project directly